rec/gitz/README.rst

   Rename a git branch locally and on all remotes

-By default, the branches ``develop`` and ``master`` and the remote ``upstream`` are not allowed to be copied, renamed, or deleted.
+By default, the branches ``develop`` and ``master`` and the remote ``upstream`` are protected - they are not allowed to be copied to, renamed, or deleted.

-You can disable this by setting the ``--all/-a`` flag, or you can override the protected branches or remotes by setting the environment variables ``PROTECTED_BRANCHES`` or ``PROTECTED_REMOTES``
+You can configure this in three ways:

+- setting the ``--all/-a`` flag ignore protected branches entirely

+- setting one of the the environment variables ``GITZ_PROTECTED_BRANCHES`` or ``GITZ_PROTECTED_REMOTES`` overrides these defaults

+- setting a value for the keys ``PROTECTED_BRANCHES`` or ``PROTECTED_REMOTES`` in the file .gitz.json in the top directory of your Git project

 Dangerous commands that rewrite history
 =======================================

+Slice, dice, shuffle and split your commits.

 These commands are not intended for use on a shared or production branch, but can significantly speed up rapid development on private branches.